City of Mitcham

 About the profile areas

-The 2011 population for the City of Mitcham is 62,902, and has a population density of 8.33 persons per hectare.
+The 2011 population for the City of Mitcham is 62,902, with a population density of 8.33 persons per hectare.

 Location and boundaries